 A lot of additional information on CDI can be found online.
 Regardless, the CDI specification remains the authority for information on CDI.
-The spec is less than 100 pages and is quite readable (don't worry, it's not like your Blu-ray player manual).
-Of course, it covers many details we've skipped over here.
-The spec is available on the at the JCP website (CDI 1.0) (CDI 1.1).
+The spec is fairly readable and it covers many details we've skipped over here.It is available on the at the Jakarta website (CDI 3.0).

-The CDI reference implementation, Weld, is being developed by the Weld team.
+The CDI compatible implementation, Weld, is being developed by the Weld team.
 The team and the CDI spec lead blog at in.relation.to.
 This guide was originally based on a series of blog entries published there while the specification was being developed.
 It's probably the best source of information about the future of CDI and Weld.